Author: Craig Neil

 This bridge is enormous and still impresses visitors more than fifty years after opening, but it’s the views from the footpath that draw in tens of thousands of cyclists and walkers each year.

-As you cross the span between South and North Queensferry you can view an amazing panorama across the Firth of Forth, with Fife in one direction and Edinburgh and East Lothian in the other, and it’s probably the closest you’ll get to the iconic Forth Rail Bridge without actually hopping on a train.
+As you cross the span between South and North Queensferry you can view an amazing panorama across the Firth of Forth, with Fife in one direction and Edinburgh and East Lothian in the other, and it’s probably the closest you’ll get to the iconic Forth Rail Bridge without actually boarding a train.

-The Forth Road Bridge is one of the most significant long-span suspension bridges in the world with a length of 1,006 metres between the two main towers and a total length of 2.5km end to end.
+The Forth Road Bridge is one of the most significant long-span suspension bridges in the world with a length of 0.6 miles between the two main towers and a total length of 1.5 miles end to end.
+When the bridge was opened in 1964 by Queen Elizabeth II it was the longest bridge in Europe and the fourth-longest bridge in the world.

-Tourist information
+Tourist Information

-The Forth Road Bridge is one of three bridges that cross the Forth, with the unmistakable red Forth Rail Bridge on one side and the new Queensferry Crossing Bridge on the other.
+The Forth Road Bridge stands 46 metres above the Forth estuary between the villages of North and South Queensferry.
+It’s one of three bridges that cross the Forth, with the unmistakable Forth Rail Bridge on its eastern side and the new Queensferry Crossing bridge on its western side.

-Built in 1890, the red-painted rail bridge was regarded as the eighth wonder of the world at the time of its construction and to be honest it’s still an impressive example of Scottish engineering today.
+As you follow the pedestrianized section of the Forth Road Bridge you’ll likely stop and take a good look at the historic rail bridge which runs alongside it.
+Built in 1890, the red-painted rail bridge was regarded as the eighth wonder of the world at the time of its construction, and it’s still an impressive example of Scottish engineering today.

-One negative point about visiting the bridge is that it can be a bit noisy with passing traffic, but now that the majority of vehicles are diverted onto the new Queensferry Crossing it’s a lot quieter than it once was.
+One negative point about visiting the bridge is that it can be noisy with passing traffic, but now that the majority of vehicles are diverted onto the new Queensferry Crossing it’s a lot quieter than it once was.
+Even so, I’d think twice before taking your four-legged friend with you on a walk across it.

-To find it, head to Ferry Muir road near the bridge entry point and take the turning onto Ferrymuir Gate.
+The South Queensferry side of the bridge has a visitor station that describes the construction of the bridge as well as its history.
+There’s also a public car park and a viewing platform along with a temporary snack kiosk.
+To find it, head to Ferry Muir Road near the bridge entry point and take the turning to Ferrymuir Gate.
 The car park is 500 feet down this road and the footpath onto the bridge begins another 500 feet past the car park.

 History